meetecho/simple-whep-client/README.md

 Application Options:
-  -u, --url                Address of the WHEP endpoint (required) -t, --token              Authentication Bearer token to use (optional) -n, --no-trickle         Don't trickle candidates, but put them in the SDP answer (default: false) -f, --follow-link        Use the Link headers returned by the WHEP server to automatically configure STUN/TURN servers to use (default: false)
+  -u, --url                Address of the WHEP endpoint (required) -t, --token              Authentication Bearer token to use (optional) -A, --audio              GStreamer caps to use for audio (optional, required if audio-only) -V, --video              GStreamer caps to use for video (optional, required if video-only) -n, --no-trickle         Don't trickle candidates, but put them in the SDP offer (default: false) -f, --follow-link        Use the Link headers returned by the WHEP server to automatically configure STUN/TURN servers to use (default: false)
   -S, --stun-server        STUN server to use, if any (stun://hostname:port) -T, --turn-server        TURN server to use, if any; can be called multiple times (turn(s)://username:password@host:port?transport=[udp,tcp])